Attempted assassination of Donald Trump in Florida: Investigation

 Flight records obtained by the Martin County Sheriff's Office revealed that Routh travelled from Hawaii several times in 2024.
 These records showed that Routh travelled to San Francisco, California; Phoenix, Arizona; St. Louis, Missouri; Atlanta, Georgia; and Greensboro, North Carolina.
 All of these airline tickets were purchased by Routh's fiancé, Kathleen Elizabeth Shaffer, who was listed as an editor for Routh's self-published book.
 Shaffer travelled with Routh as a passenger on some of these flights but on other flights Routh travelled alone.
 Each flight from Hawaii cost an average of approximately $1,000.

+On December 18, it was discovered that the traffic closure caused during Routh's initial arrest led to a car crash that injured Mia Rosalie Monreal, a 6-year-old girl of St. Lucie Village, Florida who was going on a car ride with her family.
+Monreal fractured her arm and received severe brain damage, and was left in a coma for approximately one month.
+Monreal's mother told WPTV-TV; "She can’t communicate so even when I talk to her, I don’t even know if she remembers me."
+As a result of the incident, Routh was additionally charged with attempted felony murder.

 On February 20, 2025, Routh's defense team inspected the Trump golf course during a visit arranged by the US Justice Department.
 After this visit they inspected evidence from the case such as the rifle, which the Justice Department had transported to an FBI field office in Florida.

-Following a court filing on March 3, one of Routh's defense attorneys requested for the rifle to be tested.
+Following a court filing on March 3, defense attorney Kristy Militello requested for the rifle to be tested.
 After being questioned by Judge Cannon, Militello responded with; "The rifle is old, and we want our expert to determine if it's operable, if it's accurate, and what kind of distance it can reach."
 Investigators did not conduct any testing of the rifle the day of the assassination attempt because no shots were fired at the scene.
 Judge Cannon then promised a ruling on testing the weapon.

 On April 7, an indictment by federal prosecutors publicly alleged that Routh had discussed the idea with someone he believed to be a Ukrainian about using a rocket launcher to shoot down Trump's plane.
 This led to Florida Attorney General James Uthmeier charging Routh with attempted first-degree murder and terrorism.